 Successful remote employees are those who feel connected and part of a team with an aligned vision.
 This means having regular communication with each other.
 The good news is there are many tools and solutions that support communication in a variety of ways to reduce manual processes.

-For example, a solid project management tool is a must to organize work and manage projects and tasks.
+An easy to use project management tool is a need to organize work, manage projects and other tasks.
 Look for one that can be customized to fit the needs and goals of your team with features like scheduling, collaboration, data collection and analytical evaluation.
 It’s also wise to have communication tools that support fast, informal chats, as well as meetings.
 Ideally, pick one that offers video capabilities to help facilitate eye contact, which supports greater connectivity.

 Workforce Management Processes

 Of course, there’s more to a successful mobile or remote workforce than good communication.
-In the case of a contact center, there are a number of key workforce-related processes that have to be continuously managed:
+In the case of a company contact center, there are a number of key workforce-related processes that have to be continuously managed:

 - Forecasting interaction volumes from incoming calls

 - Scheduling and management of sales employees around these volumes

 - Day-to-day management to adapt to changes in contact volumes or absenteeism

-Staffing and Scheduling
+Automated Staffing and Scheduling Solutions

 To ensure your workforce is helping drive specific goals and objectives, it’s vital to compare actual day-to-day performance with your schedule plan.
 Only then can you make the necessary adjustments to achieve success.
 Once again, this isn’t something that is easily accomplished manually.
-Yet, with a WFM solution, it can bemanagedcontinuously to stay on course.
+Yet, with a WFM solution, it can be managed continuously to stay on course.